rohitsingh889/API-Driven-AWS-Data-Pipeline-Orchestrated-with-Airflow/README.md

 - Raw data ingestion is idempotent and date-partitioned
 - Glue jobs are decoupled and can be re-run independently

+## 📁 Airflow Code Organization

+All Airflow-related Python files are placed within the **same Airflow DAG configuration directory** to ensure proper import resolution and smooth execution inside the Dockerized Airflow environment.

+### Files Included

+- **`api_ingestion.py`**
+  Contains the core business logic for API ingestion.
+  This module:
+  - Fetches raw data from the external REST API
+  - Writes immutable, date-partitioned JSON data to the S3 Bronze layer
+  - Is designed to be reusable and callable by Airflow operators

+- **`glue_job_trigger.py`**
+  Contains utility functions for triggering AWS Glue jobs programmatically using `boto3`.
+  This module:
+  - Starts Glue ETL jobs by job name
+  - Enables Airflow to orchestrate Glue without embedding orchestration logic inside ETL scripts
+  - Supports clean separation between orchestration and transformation layers

+- **`api_ingestion_dag.py`**
+  Defines the Apache Airflow DAG.
+  This file:
+  - Schedules and orchestrates the end-to-end pipeline
+  - Calls functions from `api_ingestion.py` and `glue_trigger.py` using PythonOperators
+  - Manages task dependencies, retries, and execution order

+### Why All Files Are in the Same Airflow Directory

+- Airflow automatically adds the DAG directory to its Python path
+- Keeping related modules in the same location avoids import issues inside Docker containers

+This organization ensures:
+- Clean separation of concerns
+- Reusability of ingestion and orchestration logic
+- Reliable DAG parsing and execution in a Dockerized Airflow environment

 ### Why local Airflow
 - Cost-effective development